OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Implementation

 \section{Implementation}

 We implement OSMOSIS atop PsPIN~\cite{hoefler2017spin,di2021risc}, an open-source on-path sNIC.
-We adopt PsPIN as a backend for performance-critical operations within OSMOSIS by extending its host-side API to support multiple ECTXs and specify tenant SLOs using $335$ lines of code (LOCs) in C. We integrated functional blocks of OSMOSIS (i.e., matching engine, WLBVT scheduler, and DMA request fragmentation) written in $1216$ LOCs of C++ with cycle-accurate simulation PsPIN SystemVerilog backend.
+We adopt PsPIN as a backend for performance-critical operations within OSMOSIS by extending its host-side API to support multiple ECTXs and specify tenant SLOs using $335$ lines of code (LOCs) in C.

+We integrated functional blocks of OSMOSIS (i.e., matching engine, WLBVT scheduler, and DMA request fragmentation) written in $1216$ LOCs of C++ with cycle-accurate simulation PsPIN SystemVerilog backend.
 In addition, we also implemented these components as synthesizable SystemVerilog IP blocks for hardware cost estimations.
-These blocks can serve as a future prototype for ASIC or FPGA-based implementation of OSMOSIS.
+These open-source blocks can serve as a future prototype for ASIC or FPGA-based implementation of OSMOSIS.